Baghdad Governorate

 Baghdad Governorate (محافظة بغداد Muḥāfaẓat Baġdād), also known as the Baghdad Province, is the capital governorate of Iraq.
 It includes the capital Baghdad as well as the surrounding metropolitan area.
 The governorate is one of two small provinces of all 18 in Iraq into which the country divides entirely, yet by a margin of almost three-to-one, the most populous.

 Description

 Baghdad Governorate is one of the most developed parts of Iraq, with better infrastructure than much of Iraq, though heavily damaged from the US-led invasion in 2003 and continuing violence during the Iraq War.
-It used to have one of the highest rates for terrorism in the world with suicide bombers, however terrorist attacks have been rare since the territorial defeat of the Islamic State in Iraq in late 2017.
+It used to have one of the highest rates for terrorism in the world, with suicide bombers, terrorist attacks have been rare since the territorial defeat of the Islamic State in Iraq in late 2017.

 Baghdad has at least 12 bridges spanning the Tigris river - joining the east and west of the city.
 The governorate's northeast includes multiple Mesopotamian Marshes.

 The Sadr City district is the most densely populated area in Iraq.